ShiftNrg/ShiftNrg-Community-Info/README.md

 [Nano Desktop Wallet for mainnet and testnet](https://github.com/ShiftNrg/shift-nano/releases)

-    This has no relation the the hardware wallet of same name.
+    This has no relation to the hardware wallet of same name.

 [Paper Wallet](https://github.com/ShiftNrg/shift-paperwallet)